LittleBaiBai/deadly-yamls/demo-draft.md

 Then go to the ACME section and copy the yaml into `letsencrypt.yaml`

+- email: `spring-cloud-services@pivotal.io`
 - `staging` -> It's important to verify your configuration is working before using the prod server because there is rate limit on the prod server.
 A bit of a back story here - I actually bought the domain `animalrescue.online` for this talk, hoping to pretend as a real rescue center, but then we hit the limit last week when we were developing this talk.
 So let's do it the safe way so we don't run out of quota for this new domain.
-- email: `spring-cloud-services@pivotal.io`
 - `privateKeySecretRef`: `letsencrypt-staging`.
 This private key is used to store the ACME/Let's Encrypt account private key, not the private key used for any Certificate resources.
 The account private key identifies your company/you as a user of the ACME service, and is used to sign all requests/communication with the ACME server to validate your identity.
 - `HTTP01` challenge: `HTTP01` is easy to automate to issue certificates for a domain that points to your web servers.
 ACME server will give the client a token and expect to find it at a certain path on your domain.
 And because if how it works, it doesn’t allow issueing wildcard certificates.
 - `DNS-01` challenge: you can issue certificates containing wildcard domain names with this, as long as you can provide a service account that can mange your domain.

 #### Add DNS record for ingress

-Because how HTTP challange works, we will need a valid DNS entry available for let's encrypt server to verify the token.
-So let's focus on that next.

-A new DNS entry takes a few minutes to get propagated, so I have created DNS entries that matches the domain name we specified in ingress ahead of time.
+To save some time in this demo, I have created the DNS record ahead of time for the hostnames specified in my ingress, so that we can use http challenge to quickly get our cert.

 ```bash
 # List existing records